twitchard/blog/posts/2022-09-22-system-dynamics-schmystem-dynamics.markdown

 Stock and flow models have this deceptive veneer of flexibility: you can model virtually everything with them, it seems: you need only think of it as something that *accumulates*.
 But this is the limitation -- the only aspect of your system a stocks and flows model can capture is the *accumulation* aspect.
 This is why you can't really use a stocks and flows diagram to tell the story about fast deploys making production logs more interactive.
 This is a story about time-sensitive information and temporary developer mental states - these things don't really accumulate into a stockpile.
 You could press on, perhaps, and attempt to model stocks of "unanswered questions" flowing into "answered questions", but this is still unsatisfactory.
 Unanswered questions don't stockpile across individuals, and you would only hold one or two unanswered questions in your head at a time; you would abandon it or find another way to answer it, rather than let it stockpile.

-Models don't need to completely realistic.
-They don't need to capture every aspect of a system to be useful.
+Models don't need to completely realistic or capture every aspect of a system to be useful.
 But you're supposed to be explicit about their limitations and have their shortcomings at the front of your mind when you apply a model.
 My experience: I've read almost nothing critical of stock and flow models.
 Their shortcomings are never discussed.
 They are praised universally as a useful tool for leaders no reason about complicated systems.
 I attribute this to that deceptive veneer of flexibility I mentioned.
 They *seem* much more flexible than they are.
 You can pick virtually *any* object and tell *a* story about it with a stock and flow diagram.
 But you can't pick *an* object and tell *any* story about it, you are actually very limited about the types of stories that you can tell.
 And these won't always be the stories that best describe the important behavior of the system.

 I also worry that, an eagerness to apply stock and flow modelling can bias your perception of which questions are important in favor of those that are more amenable to the approach.
 This isn't quite *the law of the hammer* i.e. "if you've got a hammer, everything looks like a nail".
 Perhaps it is *the hammer's second law*: "if you've got a hammer, you'll overlook screws in your quest to find nails."